 “Mighty men of valor, men trained for war, who could handle shield and spear, and whose faces were like the faces of lions.” —1 Chronicles 12:8

-On this Veterans Day, and every day of the year, may God bless our men and women in uniform, who have stood and continue to stand in harm’s way.
-For their steadfast devotion to duty, honor and country, we, the American people, offer them and their families our humble gratitude and heartfelt thanks.
-It is with eternal gratitude that we remember those who have paid the ultimate price in service to our nation.
+On this Veterans Day, and every day of the year, may God bless our men and women in uniform, who have stood and continue to stand in harm’s way, and the spouses and families who support them.
+For their steadfast devotion to duty, honor and country, we, the American people, offer them our humble gratitude and heartfelt thanks.
+And anytime we recognize the service and sacrifice of an active duty military member or a veteran, remember there is a Mother who should be recognized too.
+It is very difficult for a Mom to send off a child she brought into the world, to face those who want to take him or her out.

 “Greater love has no one than this, than to lay down one’s life for his friends.”
 (John 15:13)